 That's where I come in!

-After photographing many weddings over the past few years, I have picked up on some wedding planning tips that my brides always seem to struggle with.
+After photographing many weddings over the past few years, I have picked up on some wedding planning tips that my couples always seem to struggle with.
 I thought it might be nice to compile some of those answers and tips into one fancy wedding guide.

 Scroll through to see ideas for everything from what to wear to your engagement session to how to plan your wedding day timeline.

 Let's start with the most important thing about wedding planning... making it FUN and STRESS-FREE!

 Chances are, you've never planned a wedding before.
 Heck, you've probably only been to a few, if any!
 So I know that wedding planning can feel crazy overwhelming.
 Here are a few of my favorite tips to help you cut own on the stress and make the experience better for you.

 UTILIZE (and stick to) A WEDDING TIMELINE

 This is one of the most important events of your life, and you need to fit a lot of things into one day.
 Start by creating a timeline and make sure you, your family, and your vendors are aware and that they stick to it!